 XTV (Xtreme Terrain Vehicle)

-However, a setup like this is more geared towards fun and play than work or transport.
+However, this setup is more geared towards fun and play than work or transport.

-Note that this design comes with a couple of drawbacks when compared to a conventional ATV.
+Note that this design has a couple of drawbacks compared to a conventional ATV.
 As there is no suspension, you can expect a more bumpy ride.
-The lack of suspension, combined with the steering design, prevents you from traveling safely at higher speeds, making them less ideal for recreational trail-riding.
+The lack of suspension and the steering design prevent you from traveling safely at higher speeds, making them less ideal for recreational trail riding.

 Dune-Buggy

-Dune buggies are vehicles that are modified or purposely built to operate in the desert dunes.
-The first dune buggies were based on a VW beetle chassis, but today most dune buggies are purpose-built from the ground up.
+Dune buggies are modified or purposely built to operate in the desert dunes.
+The first dune buggies were based on a VW beetle chassis, but today, most dune buggies are purpose-built from the ground up.
 Here are some key design features that separate dune buggies from ATVs:

 Compact Tractor